Protect Your Health

 Isolate and monitor your symptoms

-Isolate means to stay home and away from others when you are infected.
+Isolate means to stay home and away from others.

 Symptoms typically appear 2 to 14 days after exposure to the virus.
 People with COVID-19 might not have any symptoms.
 If they do have symptoms, symptoms can range from mild to severe.